Chicago Illinois

 DESCRIPTION

-The original beauty is described by one source: “The Biograph has many of the distinguishing characteristics of movie houses of the period, including a storefront-width lobby, recessed entrance, free-standing ticket booth, and canopy marquee.
+According to one source: “The Biograph has many of the distinguishing characteristics of movie houses of the period, including a storefront-width lobby, recessed entrance, free-standing ticket booth, and canopy marquee.
 The building is finished with red pressed brick and white-glazed terra cotta.”

-Inside this historic building, one finds a new 299-seat modified thrust main stage theater, (complete with balcony and limited fly system), with two dressing rooms and a green room behind the stage.
+Inside this historic building, one finds a new 299-seat modified thrust main stage theater (complete with balcony and limited fly system), with two dressing rooms and a green room behind the stage.

 Going up the restored grand staircase to the second floor, the performance enthusiast will find “a 130-seat studio theater, as well as a rehearsal hall and space for special events.”

-Meanwhile, they are offering free “digital content,” such as First Friday Online Open Mic Series on Instagram and Facebook Live, starting January first.
+Meanwhile, they are offering free “digital content,” such as the First Friday Online Open Mic Series on Instagram and Facebook Live, starting January first.
 It is stated on their website; “Artists of all persuasions and ages are welcome to share 3-5 minute pieces.
 Each month will focus on a central theme or group of performers.”

 HISTORY